UVLabs/wordpress-plugin-boilerplate/readme.md

 - Replace 'prefix-' with a lowercase version of the plugin name example `myplugin-` etc. USE DASHES for the sparation example `my-plugin-` (exact match [whole word])

-- Replace 'prefix' in file name for activator and deactivator classes located in `/includes` with a lowercase version of the plugin name, example `myplugin`.
+- Replace 'root' in file name for activator and deactivator classes located in `/includes` with a lowercase version of the plugin name, example `myplugin`.
 USE DASHES for the sparation example `my-plugin-`

 - Replace 'prefix' in file name for your asset files located in `/assets` with a lowercase version of the plugin name, example `myplugin`.
 USE DASHES for the sparation example `my-plugin-`

-- Replace prefix.zip with the name for your dist file that will be created when you run `composer dist` example `myplugin.zip`
+- Open `dist.sh` in the `bin` folder and replace prefix.zip with the name for your dist file that will be created when you run `composer dist` example `myplugin.zip`

 - Replace 'Root' with a shortname for plugin example `Myplugin`.
 This is used as your namespace prefix.
 (You need to run `composer dumpautoload` after making this change to refresh autoload file with correct details.) (loose match)